JoshLongmire/Weather-Station-1-ESP32/docs/API.md

 ### ESP32 Weather Station – Public API and Function Reference

-This document describes the HTTP endpoints, persisted configuration, CSV schema, and the major functions exported in the `TempLoggerBatDev_v1_v16_08_13_25.ino` sketch.
+This document describes the HTTP endpoints, persisted configuration, CSV schema, and the major functions exported in the current Arduino sketch (`WaetherStation08_22_25v17.ino`).
 It also includes examples and integration guidance.

 ## Overview
 - Device: ESP32-based weather station